7/16

 • 10,000 steps in a day: ~300–500 calories

-Walking is one of the most underestimated tools in health and fat loss.
+Walking is one of the most practical tools for health and fat loss.

 Why?